Spain Book Reviews

 Cathedral of the Sea

-In the Cathedral of the Sea I found it fascinating that reading the novel I could take notes and go and visit some of the landmarks and monuments in Barcelona now.
+In the Cathedral of the Sea I found it fascinating.
+Especially as while reading the novel I could take notes and visit some of the landmarks in Barcelona.
 The same occurs with the Hand of Fatima, the descriptions of Granada, Cordoba and the Alpujarra allow the steps of the characters in the story to be retraced; being able to walk along the same roads described and touch the same walls that we read about really appeals to the reader.

-I actually read the book with a detailed map of Spain next to me to be able to follow the story along the map whilst I turned the pages.
+I actually read the book with a detailed map of Spain next to me.
+So I could follow the story along the map whilst I turned the pages.
 Hernando´s mule ´La Vieja´ was certainly a patient and hard working animal!
 They cover miles and miles of dusty roads and hilly paths through the book.

 Further along in the story we are transported to Adra, Almeria, along the Sierra Morena and eastwards to historic Cordoba.
 Some parts of the story are set in Algiers and different towns of Morocco.
 For any Spain enthusiast or anyone interested even slightly interested in European history it certainly is a recommendable read.

 At just under 1000 pages, it is a solid book to get stuck into. (read March 2013)

 Please Note: My website contains affiliate links, which means that if you click through and make a purchase,I will receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 All thoughts, feelings and opinions shared on this blog and in this post are my own.